 - (A) Applicability.
 The Delaware Tribe of Indians' jurisdiction lies within the states of Kansas and Oklahoma and calculation of child support guidelines shall be consistent with the attached schedule regardless of the state of residency. - (B) Orders.
 In all child support cases, the Delaware Tribe of Indians Court shall order the payment of child support pursuant to the child support guidelines established in this Title and the child support schedule attached as Addendum I to this Code. - (C) Initiation of Action.
 The Tribe, mother, father, guardian, custodian, child, or other agency responsible for the support of the child may initiate an action for child support. - (D) Age Requirement.
-An action to establish child support shall be initiated before any child reaches the age of eighteen (18) years of age.
-Although, paternity can be established for any child up to and including at least 18 years of age. - (E) Parent Requirement.
+An action to establish child support shall be initiated before the minor child reaches the age of eighteen (18) years of age. - (E) Parent Requirement.
 Child support shall only be established for a biological or legally adopted child of the parents.

-(F) No Support for Stepchildren Required.
-A parent shall not be responsible or liable for the support of a stepchild(ren).
+(F) No Support of Stepchildren Required.
+A parent shall not be responsible or liable for the support of a step-child(ren).